szum/redis-auth/README.md

 Redis pipelining - Redis commands can be consolidated into a pipeline to increase execution time

-Relational database - if we add more user data and the size of the db increases, it can become larger than memory, we'll need to leverage some values being stored in a relational db
+Relational database - if we add more user data and the size of the db increases, the db can be larger than the amount of memory available in Redis, we can leverage a relational database to store some values that don't need to be fetched so quickly